How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Most Filipinos, especially in far-flung places, are conservative.
 So be careful with what you wear and what you do while vacationing in the Philippines.

-Wearing very skimpy clothing, skinny dipping, and kissing in public may be acceptable in your home country, but these things can offend the locals and make them uncomfortable.
-Learn a lesson from a Taiwanese tourist who was fined for wearing a string bikini10 in Boracay.
+Wearing skimpy clothing, skinny dipping, and kissing in public may be acceptable in your home country, but these things can offend the locals and make them uncomfortable.
+Learn a lesson from a Taiwanese tourist fined for wearing a string bikini14 in Boracay.

-Also, there are places (like mountains, churches, etc.) and religious rituals that are sacred to the locals.
-This is why researching the destination before a trip is extremely important.
+Also, places (like mountains, churches, etc.) and religious rituals are sacred to the locals.
+This is why researching the destination before a trip is crucial.
 Be mindful and respectful of the customs in the places you visit in the Philippines.
 Don’t be noisy and rowdy in sacred places and during rituals.

 4. Respect the environment

 Simple practices—like not leaving trash on the beach, not stepping on corals, and not disturbing marine life and wildlife—prevent harming the environment.
 Know the guidelines before you go.
-If you aren’t sure about something, ask your tour guide about it.
+If you aren’t sure about something, ask your tour guide.

 5. Beware of tourist scams

-Taxi scams, especially at the airport, happen quite often to foreign tourists in the Philippines.
-When hailing a taxi, make sure that the driver agrees to use the meter.
+Taxi scams, especially at the airport, often happen to foreign tourists in the Philippines.
+When hailing a taxi, ensure the driver agrees to use the meter.
 Otherwise, you might be charged a fixed and steep price.

-If the driver refuses your request, just wait for another taxi.
-Better yet, book a ride via an app like Grab, Micab, or Hirna.
+If the driver refuses your request, wait for another taxi.
+Book a ride via an app like Grab, Micab, or Hirna.

 Also, beware of pickpockets in crowded areas (like malls and markets), jeepneys, and buses.
 Don’t put your valuables in the back pocket of your pants or backpack.
 Store them safely in a belt bag or sling bag instead.